tiyu5679/tiyu5679/README.md

 - 💞️ I’m looking to collaborate on mobile app development..
 - 📫 How to reach me

-- 😄 Pronouns: ...she/her
+- 😄 Pronouns:she/her
-- ⚡ Fun fact: ..I am great designer but love coding too!!.
+- ⚡ Fun fact:I am great designer but love coding too!!.

 <!---
 tiyu5679/tiyu5679 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.